yosoytiara/trading-algorithm-assessment/algo-exercise/README.md

 ### Frequently Asked Questions

-1. I am getting compile errors for the encoders in the project, how do I resolve this?
+1. I am getting compile errors when attempting to compile a project, how do I resolve this?

 The encoders and decoders are generated from the .xsd documents in the project.
-To get them generated, you must run a "mvn compile" step either from inside the IDE or from the command line.
+To get them generated, you must run a `./mvnw install` step either from inside the IDE or from the command line.

 Please see, if you're unsure how to run maven in your setup:
 * (https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)